guilhermesilveira/generativemagic/docs/generic.md

 # Generic movements

-# Implemented

-# To implement

-## Receive and move to top
+### TopToBottom
+> Moves n cards from the top to the bottom

+### BottomToTop
+> Moves n cards from the bottom to the top

+### TopToLastToBottom
+> Draw two cards from the deck in a simple motion, put them at the bottom of the deck

+### BottomToSecond
+> Draw two cards from the deck in a simple motion, put them at the top of the deck."""

+### ReceiveToTop
-> Receive a card from the spectator and move to the top
+> Receives a card to the top of the stack.

-## Receive and move to bottom
+### ReceiveToBottom(Movement):
-> Receive a card from the spectator and move to the bottom
+> Receives a card to the bottom of the stack.